I must confess I’ve spent most of my time in the village lately, succumbing to the rhythm of the rainy season.

 Don’t leave Ubud without treating yourself to a traditional spa treatment.
 I get loads of messages asking for tips, so I’m reposting my fave Ubud Spas post.
 Nothing has changed.
 My faves are still my faves.
 Here it is.
 Treat yourself.

 I was thrilled to jump back into the role of ‘trek research assistant’ for a few days.
-Kabal is rebooting the epic Sharing Bali Jungle Treks and I couldn’t be more excited.
+Kabal is starting Jungle Treks in our village and I couldn’t be more excited.
 There’s not much chance of me leaving the village if a jungle trek is happening.

 For more Ubud Updates and My Bali Hitlist posts hit this link.
 Heard of a place or activity you think I should check out for you?
 Feel free to drop me a message.